TheoGal/scan-inbox/README.md

 ### Customizing the pages

 You can mount a local `./static` folder over the pages baked into the image.
-Any file you place there — `index.html`, `app.js`, `style.css` — overrides the built-in one; anything you leave out still comes from the image.
-Delete that line from `docker-compose.yml` if you don't want this and just want the pages exactly as shipped.
+Any file you place there - `index.html`, `app.js`, `style.css` - overrides the built-in one; anything you leave out still comes from the image.

 ## Tech